florian-h05/openhab-conf/README.md

 ### 1.3 Item Control Utility

-[itemControl.js](./itemControl.js) implements a class to execute often used command sequences on Items.
+[itemControl.js](/automation/lib/javascript/community/itemControl.js) implements a class to easily execute often used command sequences on Items.
 Currently, it provides a dimmer for sound/speaker volume.

 For more information, have a look at the [README](/automation/lib/javascript/community).